 A 2nd monitor – A 2nd monitor will make your life much easier when doing online arbitrage.
 It will allow you to have items you are considering purchasing open on one tab, and the Amazon listing for the item open on the other page.
 This allows you to more easily compare the products, make sure the items match and look for special offers.

 InventoryLab – InventoryLab is a suite of software tools that help you sell on Amazon.
 One of these tools is an online “Scout” tool.
 It will allow you to search for items and then show you just about all of the information you need to make a purchasing decision on one screen.
 After we walk through the steps required, you’ll see why this is worth considering.
 I’ll show you a screenshot later in this post.

 Revseller – This is a Google Chrome extension that will show you some very helpful information about any product you are looking at on Amazon.
 It displays the information directly on the page when you are looking at items on Amazon.
 For categories with a lot of variations, it’s especially helpful.

 Tactical Arbitrage – Tactical Arbitrage is a tool that automates a large portion of the online arbitrage process.
-The tool allows you to pick a store, set the financial criteria for the products you are looking to purchase, and then the software will go to work for you.
+The tool allows you to pick a store, set the financial criteria for the products you are looking to purchase, and then the software will go to work analyzing all the available products for you.
 You can set the tool to run your search, and then within a few minutes you will be able to start looking through the products that fit the criteria you set.
-This is a tool that I use in my business, and will do the majority of the steps outlined in this post automatically.
+This is a tool that I use in my business, and it will do the majority of the steps outlined in this post automatically.
 I’ll include some screenshots later in the post so you can see how it works.

 Before we get into searching for items to sell via online arbitrage, we need to talk about how to get the best possible price on the items that you are purchasing.
 Every discount that you can get will lower your cost of inventory, and as a result, will make it so you can find more profitable items to sell.